Tariff updates: US buyers & sellers

 Shipping providers will often collect any necessary customs information or duties at the point of delivery—alongside brokerage fees or other potential surcharges.
 The shipping provider may contact you about duties and fees by email, text, phone call, letter, or upon delivery.
 Before providing payment or personal information, make sure the message you receive is from the shipping provider.
 Learn how to protect yourself from scams.

-You’re covered by eBay Money Back Guarantee if you’ve paid duties and fees and don’t receive your item, it’s delayed due to customs processing, or if you receive an item that’s not as described.
-In the event you refuse a package due to duties or shipping provider fees, eBay Money Back Guarantee won’t apply.
+Yes, you're covered by eBay Money Back Guarantee if you've paid import fees and your item doesn't arrive, is delayed due to customs processing, or arrives not as described.
+However, if you refuse the package because of import fees or shipping provider charges, eBay Money Back Guarantee does not apply.

-There’s no change to eBay’s cancellation policy.
-It’s important to note that sellers aren’t obligated to accept cancellation requests due to unexpected duties, delivery requirements, or shipping provider and customs fees.
+There’s no change to our order cancellation policy.
+Keep in mind, sellers aren’t required to accept cancellations due to unexpected import fees, customs requirements, or delivery charges from shipping providers.

 We’re doing our best to monitor delays to provide you with an accurate expected delivery date.
 However, there may be unexpected delays beyond our, or the seller’s, control.

-We recommend tracking your order’s delivery status through your Purchase history.
+We recommend tracking your order’s delivery status through your Purchase History, where we’ll share the latest information on your estimated delivery date.
 If the seller is using a tracked service, you’ll see the item’s tracking number as a link next to the item.

 Please check eBay help pages in your country.